Nancy Mace Says Sarah McBride Is the Reason Why She Pitched Bill Banning Transgenders From Women’s Restrooms at Capitol Hill

 Congresswoman Nancy Mace speaks with reporters as she departs a House Republican Conference meeting.
 Kent Nishimura/Getty Images

-Congresswoman Nancy Mace has introduced a new bill that seeks to ban transgender females from using the women’s restroom at the Capitol.
-The move comes as Delaware State Senator Sarah McBride, who recently made history as the first transgender woman to be elected to Congress, prepares to head to Washington in the new term.
+Congresswoman Nancy Mace said she introduced a new bill Monday to ban transgender females from using the women’s restroom because of the first transgender woman in history to be elected to Congress, Sarah McBride.

-“Every day Americans go to work with people who have life journeys different than their own and engage with them respectfully, I hope members of Congress can muster that same kindness,” she wrote.
+“Every day Americans go to work with people who have life journeys different than their own and engage with them respectfully, I hope members of Congress can muster that same kindness,” she wrote in a post on X.

 “This is a blatant attempt from far right-wing extremists to distract from the fact that they have no real solutions to what Americans are facing.
 We should be focused on bringing down the cost of housing, health care, and childcare, not manufacturing culture wars.”